sayantansatpati/python-data-engg/mr/assignment/README.md

 1. Each Artist name is first tokenized by removing the white spaces and other special characters (-, & etc).
 2. Stop words are removed ('A', 'The', 'and' etc).
 NLTK corpora has an exhaustive list of stopwords.
 3. Each word is then stemmed, or reduced to its Base/Root Form using the LancasterStemmer
-4. Tokens are then sorted for final apple to apple comparison between Master List & Performance Data
+4. Tokens are then sorted for final apple to apple comparison between Master List and Performance Data

 - Mapper File: mapper.py
 - Reducer File: reducer.py